 72g butter, room temperature

 Bring a pot of water to boil.
 Whisk the eggs, lime juice and sugar in a bowl and place it on the pot of boiling water; make sure the bowl is not touching the water.
 This is called a “bain marie”, ie a double boiler.
 Keep whisking the egg mixture on the bain marie until it thickens (this will be almost exactly when it hits 80°C, but you don’t need to break out your thermometer for this).
 Be patient, it will seem very liquid and not at all set but it will jell quite suddenly when it hits the right temperature as the eggs cook and coagulate.
 When it thickens, remove from the heat immediately and continue whisking to bring down the temperature slightly so it doesn’t continue cooking and scramble (if making a large amount, dunk into a bowl of ice water to stop the cooking).
-Leave to cool until only slightly warm (36°C if you want to get technical about it..) then whisk in the butter in three additions.
+Leave to cool until only slightly warm (36°C) then whisk in the butter in three additions.
 At this point your curd will be thick, luscious and ready to use.
 This quantity fills about 6-7 7cm tart shells.